CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 ^#^^#^ Working directory

-We mentioned [earlier](#the-stata-environment) the notion of a "working directory", the current one you can see in the bottom left of the Stata window.
+We mentioned [earlier][the stata environment] the notion of a "working directory", the current one you can see in the bottom left of the Stata window.
 You can think of a working directory as an open folder inside Windows Explorer (or Finder if you're on a Mac).
 You can easily access any file within that folder without any additional trouble.
 You can access files in other folders (directories), but it requires moving to that folder.

 In the same sense, when referring to files, any file in the working directory can be referred to buy its name.
-For example, to open a file (we'll go into detail about doing this [later](working-with-data-sets.html#opening-data)) named "mydata.dta" which is in your current working directory, you need only enter
+For example, to open a file (we'll go into detail about doing this [later][opening data]) named "mydata.dta" which is in your current working directory, you need only enter

 ```
 use mydata.dta